thk-test2/studyTH/README.md

         3. Search the dp array to find the cost offering M memory.

 ## 220428
-1. Leetcode 104: Maximum Depth of Binary Tree [Problem](https://leetcode.com/problems/maximum-depth-of-binary-tree/)
+1. LeetCode 104: Maximum Depth of Binary Tree [Problem](https://leetcode.com/problems/maximum-depth-of-binary-tree/)
     - Algorithm: Depth-First Search, Binary Tree
     - Solve
         1. Travel the tree by preorder search with 'level' parameter.
         2. Increase the level when travel into the child node.
         3. Update the maximum depth by comparing the current level.

-2. Leetcode 23: Merge k Sorted Lists [Problem](https://leetcode.com/problems/merge-k-sorted-lists/)
+2. LeetCode 23: Merge k Sorted Lists [Problem](https://leetcode.com/problems/merge-k-sorted-lists/)
     - Algorithm: Linked List, Priority Queue, Divide and Conquer, Merge Sort
     - Solve
         1. Insert all the list elements into a maximum heap.